-3. If money was not a constraint, what would you be doing with your time?
+If money was not a constraint, what would you be doing with your time?

 Take your time.
 Feel free to daydream.
 Once you have the vision in your mind, think of what is the one thing you can do now to move just one step closer to that vision.
 When you have a vision and start taking action, the universe will conspire to make it a reality.

-4. What do you do for a living?
+What do you do for a living?

-5. What are you grateful for?
+What are you grateful for?

 If you answer was not immediate, you should start looking into developing an attitude of gratitude.
 Remember the quote – “I cried because I had no shoes until I met a man who had no feet.”

 If you die tomorrow, will you be happy with the life you’ve lived?

 Have you lived a good life?
 Have you left good memories to last your kids a lifetime?
-Have you forgiven everyone who has wronged you and have you asked for forgiveness from everyone you have wronged?
+Or have you forgiven everyone who has wronged you?
+Have you asked for forgiveness from everyone you have wronged?

-The human mind responds strongly to narratives, so the story that touches you the most is the one that can tell you a lot about yourself.
-Or the one that you aspire your life to be like.
+The human mind responds strongly to narratives.
+That means that the story that touches you the most is the one that can tell you a lot about yourself or the one that you aspire your life to be like.

 If someone made a movie out of your life, what will it be like?

 If you are happy with your answer, keep doing what you are doing.
-If not, a quote by Maria Robinson may be of help — “Nobody can go back and start a new beginning, but anyone can start today and make a new ending.”
+If not, a quote by Maria Robinson may be of help: “Nobody can go back and start a new beginning, but anyone can start today and make a new ending.”

 Who Are Your friends and foes?

 If you die today, who will miss you the most?

-Now, flip that around — who are the people that have you on their list of most cherished people?
-You don’t have to have led a life that warrants a national holiday when you die (though, that would be good!), but are you leaving behind a legacy that at least a handful of people will cherish?
+Who are the people that have you on their list of most cherished people?
+You don’t have to have led a life that warrants a national holiday when you die, but are you leaving behind a legacy that at least a handful of people will cherish?

 What will they say in your eulogy?

 Why will these people miss you when you are gone?
-Will they read out your eulogy out of rote and move on with their lives, will they choke up unable to continue, or will they smile all the way through because you showed them life is to be celebrated?
+Will they read out your eulogy out of rote and move on with their lives?
+Or will they choke up unable to continue or will they smile all the way through because you showed them life is to be celebrated?

 If you had the power to make someone vanish, who would that be?

 The people who surround you have the power to lift you up or pull you down.
-How many people can you afford to have around you that you cannot stand, or that bring you down?
+How many people can you afford to have around you that you cannot stand or that bring you down?

 Is there someone whose life is made sadder because of your presence?
 Life is too short – is it worth continuing to be a pain in someone’s life?